Divorce & Family Law

 With Smith Debnam, you’re not just gaining a law firm – you’re gaining a team of compassionate advocates and allies.
 Our commitment to excellence extends beyond the courtroom and into our understanding of the emotional challenges you’re facing.
 Our experienced team of attorneys will guide you through the legal complexities while providing emotional support and understanding to help you navigate your new circumstances.

-Our family law team is bolstered by the unparalleled experience of Michael Denning and Kristin Ruth.
-Having both served as Wake County District Court judges, they bring a unique, in-depth understanding of the North Carolina Family Law system.
-Their years of judicial experience set Smith Debnam apart, providing our clients with an unmatched perspective and expertise.
+Our family law team is bolstered by the unparalleled experience of Ned Mangum, Michael Denning, and Kristin Ruth.
+Having served as Wake County District Court judges, they bring a unique, in-depth understanding of the North Carolina Family Law system.
+Their years of judicial experience set Smith Debnam apart, providing our clients with an unmatched perspective and know-how.

 A Commitment to Excellence